Gabriella439/post-rfc/voice-feminization.md

 ### Find a safe way to train out loud

-Many trans women who begin to feminize their voice do so before they come out (myself included).
+Many transfems who begin to feminize their voice do so before they come out (myself included).
 Unfortunately, this can make it hard to find a safe place to train without accidentally outing oneself.